Final-Project-CoderAcademy/Final-project/README.md

 ## How to start the app in local side

-This app use yarn to control the package.json.
+This app uses yarn to control the package.json.
+There is a package.json in the root path to control both backend and frontend folder.
 Before start this app in local side, there are some scripts need to be introduced.
 When this repo is cloned to the local side, `yarn install` need to be run.
 Then, some other scripts with the demonstration are shown below:

 - `yarn install:all` ----------run `yarn install` both in the folder of backend/ and frontend/